Idris Jusoh

-Tan Sri Dato’ Seri Haji Idris bin Jusoh (Jawi: إدريس بن جوسوه; born 15 November 1955) is a Malaysian politician who has served as Chairman of the Federal Land Development Authority (FELDA) since May 2020.
-He served as the Minister of Higher Education and Minister of Education II in the Barisan Nasional (BN) administration under former Prime Minister Najib Razak from May 2013 to the collapse of the BN administration in May 2018.
+Tan Sri Dato’ Seri Haji Idris bin Jusoh (Jawi: إدريس بن جوسوه; born 15 November 1955) is a Malaysian politician who served as Chairman of the Federal Land Development Authority (FELDA) from May 2020 to June 2023, the Minister of Higher Education and Minister of Education II in the Barisan Nasional (BN) administration under former Prime Minister Najib Razak from May 2013 to the collapse of the BN administration in May 2018.
 He also served as the 12th Menteri Besar of Terengganu from March 2004 to March 2008, Member of Parliament (MP) for Besut from May 2013 to November 2022, Member of the Terengganu State Legislative Assembly (MLA) for Jertih from March 2004 to May 2013 and Chairman of the Majlis Amanah Rakyat (MARA) from July 2008 to March 2013.
-He is a member of the United Malays National Organisation (UMNO), a component party of the ruling BN coalition.
+He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.

 Early life

 Idris Jusoh or popularly known as "Yeh" (Yeh is just a shortform for Idris, most Kelantanese call people with the name Idris as Yeh and Jertih, at least according to some folklores, used to belong to Kelantan) attended elite school (STAR) from 1968 to 1973.

 Yeh was in Green House.
 He was a school prefect too.
 He was one of the best students in STAR during his time.
-Those days, best students were sent to Australia for matriculation even before the MCE(SPM) results were known.
-And he was one of them.
+Those days, best students were sent to Australia for matriculation even before the MCE (SPM) results were known, and he was one of them.

 He came back to Malaysia before completing his studies in Australia because his father died.
 Later on he attended USM and was at one time USM's "overall best student".

 Yeh became famous when he won Terengganu for Barisan Nasional from PAS in 2004 and he became the state MB.
 PAS, the incumbent party, won only 4 seats while Idris-led BN conquered 28.

 He was MARA chairman until his recent appointment as Minister of Education II.
-Yeh is married to a Kelantanese lady whom he met in USM.
+Yeh is married to Che Kamariah Zakaria whom he met in USM.